Treating Tourette's syndrome

 Exposure and response prevention (ERP) involves increasing exposure to the urge to tic in order to suppress the tic response for longer.
 This works on the theory that you get used to the feeling of needing to tic until the urge, and any related anxiety, decreases in strength.

-Alpha2-adrenergic agonists are usually the type of medication that are recommended to treat mild to moderate symptoms of Tourette’s syndrome.
+Alpha2-adrenergic agonists are usually recommended for treatment of mild to moderate symptoms of Tourette’s syndrome.

 This type of medication is thought to stabilise levels of a brain chemical called norepinephrine.
 This is thought to decrease the risk of the basal ganglia misfiring and triggering tics.

-Clonidine is the alpha2-adrenergic agonist that is widely used to treat Tourette’s syndrome.
+Clonidine is the alpha2-adrenergic agonist widely used to treat Tourette’s syndrome.

 Common side effects of clonidine include: